Policies & Regulations - Involuntary Withdrawal Policy

 A. Involuntary Withdrawal and Readmission

-A student may be subject to involuntary withdrawal or their presence on campus restricted where because of a mental, emotional, physical or psychological health disorder, their continued presence in a University activity or program, residing on campus or their presence at the University, poses a significant risk of substantial harm to themselves or others.
+A student may be subject to involuntary withdrawal or their presence on campus restricted where because of a mental, emotional, physical or psychological health disorder, their continued presence in a University activity or program, residing on campus or their presence at the University, poses a significant risk of substantial harm to others.
 A significant risk is one that is based upon an individualized assessment and constitutes a high probability of substantial harm and which cannot be mitigated by other reasonable means.

-The Vice President of Student Affairs or his/her designee may immediately withdraw a student on an interim basis where the student’s condition or conduct poses an imminent or significant risk to the individual or to others.
-Prior to the emergency withdrawal the student must be notified in writing of the proposed interim action; given an opportunity to address the basis for the emergency withdrawal with the Vice President of Student Affairs or their designee and informed that a formal hearing on the involuntary withdrawal will occur as expeditiously as possible.
+The Vice President of Student Life or his/her designee may immediately withdraw a student on an interim basis where the student’s condition or conduct poses an imminent or significant risk to others.
+Prior to the emergency withdrawal the student must be notified in writing of the proposed interim action; given an opportunity to address the basis for the emergency withdrawal with the Vice President of Student Life or their designee and informed that a formal hearing on the involuntary withdrawal will occur as expeditiously as possible.
 Such emergency withdrawal or restricted access may remain in effect until a formal decision has been made or the reasons for imposing the interim action no longer exist.
 If a formal hearing is to occur, the student shall be afforded a formal hearing within 5 days of an emergency removal.

 The involuntary withdrawal of a student or a decision affecting their presence on campus must be preceded by a hearing.
-The hearing shall be convened by the Vice President of Student Affairs or his/her designee and the student must be informed in writing of the time and place of the hearing, the nature of the reasons for the proposed action and the right to challenge the proposed decision.
+The hearing shall be convened by the Vice President of Student Life or his/her designee and the student must be informed in writing of the time and place of the hearing, the nature of the reasons for the proposed action and the right to challenge the proposed decision.
 The hearing is not judicial in nature and the rules of evidence do not apply.
 The student has a right to be accompanied by an advisor or advocate; to present information relevant to the student’s behavior, including the testimony or written reports by healthcare providers, whether affiliated or not with the University; and to review and comment on all documents, information and statements considered regarding the proposed decision.

 - reasonable medical judgment relying on the most current medical knowledge, or the best available objective evidence (such as the student’s conduct, actions and statements);